Table of Contents Hide

 In my entire adult/professional life I think one of the biggest challenges has been balancing my personal and professional life.
-I was a salesperson from the beginning of my career and then when I quit I moved to Canada, started my blog and embarked on this double life of employee/new immigrant by day and blogger by night/evening/weekend/when I could.
-The more time passed the more time I invested in the blog, then Instagram came along, then stories, then now YouTube videos etc etc you get the idea!
+I was a salesperson from the beginning of my career and then when I quit I moved to Canada.
+Started my blog and embarked on this double life of employee/new immigrant by day.
+Blogger by night/evening/weekend/when I could.
+The more time passed the more time I invested in the blog.
+Then Instagram came along.
+Later it was stories.
+And now YouTube videos etc etc. You get the idea!
 At some point it was hard to accomplish all the tasks I had in front of me.
-And so it’s from experience that I can share with you today 5 tips on how to learn to balance your personal life and your professional life.
+And so it’s from experience that I can share with you today 5 tips on how to learn to improve your work-life balance.

 Of course this situation is a luxury situation: we don’t always have the possibility to say no, for various reasons, need of experience, beginning of activity, not enough income.
 But it can be part of the goals to reach.
 I remember when people around me used to tell me that they refused projects, it seemed so impossible and unrealistic, “what do you mean they have so much work that they can afford to say no?
 It was also a piece of advice from my father: “if you don’t feel like it, it’s better to say no, sometimes when you see that things are going to be complicated, you’ll end up spending more time on it than you’ll gain”.
 We forget, especially at the beginning, that our time is valuable because we have it to spare!

 This may make you smile because it’s obvious… knowing your deadlines and priorities is essential in your professional life.
 And yet!
-It’s something I had a hard time managing, every time I was asked to do something I thought everything was for now.
-And because everyone has their own definition of urgent, you really have to ask questions and get the details straight.
-I have managed to organize myself better, not to overload my schedule, to see my agenda and my tasks over the coming weeks rather than day by day.
-I also use Notion which allows me to get organized, to have a visibility on my projects.
+It’s something I had a hard time managing.
+Every time I was asked to do something I thought everything was for now.
+And because everyone has their own definition of urgent, you really have to ask questions.
+Get the details straight.
+I have managed to organize myself better.
+Not to overload my schedule, to see my agenda and my tasks over the coming weeks rather than day by day.
+I also use Notion which allows me to get organized.
+To have a visibility on my projects.
 It takes a little time to master the tool but it’s worth it.
 There are many tutorials on Youtube to help you!

 A better knowledge of your priorities will also allow you to take full advantage of your time off without the pressure of telling you that this or that is not finished.